Handling NULL Values

 Similar to COALESCE(), ISNULL() is used to replace NULL with a specified value but only takes two arguments (the expression and the replacement).

-Example: Replace NULL values in a salary column with 0.
+Example: Replace NULL product_name with 'N/A'.

-FROM Employees;
+FROM Products;

 NULL and Aggregate Functions